 However, there are more human performance improvement tools than those in the guide.
 Therefore, to develop an effective human performance improvement program, you have to understand the effective, and the not so effective, ways to improve human performance.

 They will have “evidence” that is mainly based on regression to the mean data that proves they are right.
-And you need to know why these techniques don’t work to help your management avoid implementing tools that don’t work and may even cause culture problems and coverups of problems.
+And you need to know why these techniques don’t work to help your management avoid implementing tools that don’t work (tools that may even cause cultural problems, for example, coverups of incidents).

-Again, continue reading and we will explain how to learn the effective and not-so-effective ways to improve human performance.
+Again, continue reading, and we will explain how to learn effective and not-so-effective ways to improve human performance.

 3rd Step to Human Performance Improvement